Scams even smart buyers and sellers fall for

 Other common scams for sellers to watch out for…

 Buyers who want you to send the item before they’ve paid for it.
 They come up with an excuse (a birthday, a vacation trip) so that you will deliver the item right away.
-Some buyers will claim that they have sent payment through Western Union or another wire service.
+Some buyers will claim that they have sent payment through an e-check that hasn’t cleared.
+They might even claim something as antiquated (but still in use) as Western Union or another similar service.
 Since it can take days for money to go through with these services, you may find out too late that payment was never sent.
 Accepting payment through PayPal usually is better.

 Buyers who pay by certified or cashier’s check.
 These sound official, but can be faked.
 If you deposit a fraudulent check, you’ll take the loss.
 Again — stick with payment through PayPal.